 Part 2 – The Code of Conduct –this part includes the ten Core Duties which underpin the Bar Standards Board's entire regulatory framework, as well as the rules which supplement those Core Duties.
 Compliance with both the Core Duties and the rules is mandatory.
 The Code of Conduct also contains details of the outcomes which compliance with the Core Duties and the rules is designed to achieve.
 The Bar Standards Board's approach to regulation is risk-focused and so these outcomes have been defined by considering the risks which the profession needs to manage if the regulatory objectives are to be achieved;

-Part 3 – Scope of Practice and Authorisation and Licensing Rules - this part includes the requirements that must be met to become entitled to practise as a barrister or a registered European lawyer and the process that must be followed in order to obtain authorisation to practise as a BSB authorised body .
+Part 3 – Scope of Practice and Authorisation and Licensing Rules - this part includes the requirements that must be met to become entitled to practise as a barrister or a registered European lawyer and the process that must be followed in order to obtain authorisation to practise as a BSB entity .
 It also provides a summary of the scope of activities that each type of BSB authorised person is permitted to undertake;

 Part 6 - Definitions –this part defines all the italicised terms used in this Handbook .